MatthewStanciu/raycast-lightning-time/README.md

 This extension allows you to play around with Lightning Time via converting to/from Lightning Time and getting Lightning Time colors.

 Learn more about how Lightning Time works & play around with it here: https://blog.purduehackers.com/posts/lightning-time

+# Install

+This extension is not yet on the Raycast store ((PR 🙏))[https://github.com/raycast/extensions/pull/3285].
+For now, here's how to install it:

+- Clone this repository
+- Navigate to the directory where you cloned it
+- Run `npm i && npm run dev`

+The extension should now be installed!
+You can stop the dev server & it'll persist.